2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 Last Words

 We have had some frustration with the KLX140L getting it to run optimally at lower engine speeds.
 I was tempted to sell or trade it early on, but we kept it and sorted out those issues.
 The KLX has some redeeming qualities including making pretty good power and having decent suspension and brakes.
+The bike is much nicer to ride now than when it was new.
 So, would I recommend the bike?
 Yes, knowing what I know now.
-It would be nice to have fuel injection, but only the Honda does in this class.
-On the other hand, I find the throttle response a bit abrupt on my fuel-injected CRF250F.
+It might be nice to have fuel injection, but only the Honda does in this class.
+On the other hand, I find the throttle response a bit abrupt on my fuel-injected CRF250F and it is even worse on the CRF300L.
+A properly tuned carburetor works pretty darn good and provides much smoother fuel delivery than fuel injection, in my experience (I have not ridden a CRF125FB).
 All of these bikes are probably good choices depending on the size of the rider and how aggressive they ride.
 There's not much spread in the MSRPs, but dealer fees may vary greatly, so shop around.

 All Photos